 2. Reference books you know you’ll use.

 Books in this category are academic or informational.
 Keep your oft-used cookbooks, nature guides, health encyclopedias, and dictionaries.
-My husband is a teacher; he keeps books related to his field to use for lectures or research.
+For instance, my husband is a teacher; he keeps books related to his field to use for lectures or research.

-3. Quality books to build your children’s library.
+3. Quality books to build your children’s home library.

 Yes, you can and should take advantage of your public library, but it’s also nice to have a few favorite children’s books on hand that your kids will fall in love with as they grow up.
 If you don’t have kids, still curate a small collection of children’s books–either for your own enjoyment, or for nieces, nephews, and other young friends who may come to your home.